As a holistic MD I endeavor to get to the root causes of illness.

 Additionally many homes and offices contain mold, often hidden.
 Mold toxicity can cause most of the same symptoms as LRC.
-If someone with LRC is regularly episode to mold they will not get better until that is addressed.
+If someone with LRC is regularly exposed to mold they will not get better until that is addressed.
 Some who think they have LRC may actually have mold toxicity as the primary cause of their symptoms.
 See

 A nearly omnipresent and insidious toxin is the electromagnetic fields (EMF’s) produced by electronics, such as the laptop I am typing on, cell towers, cell phones, wi-fi and “smart meters”.
 Many Lyme patients are very adversely affected by these frequencies and do not realize it.
 One of the most common symptoms of EMF sensitivity is insomnia, and lack of adequate sleep worsens all symptoms and prevents a meaingful recovery.
 Minimizing exposure can be a crucial aspect of recovery though is easier said than done.

 ADDRESSING anxiety, depression and past hurts, griefs, anger and resentments, what many call “UNRESOLVED EMOTIONS.”
 While LRC can cause anxiety and depression, those need to be addressed, as being depressed is not only very painful but interferes with our ability to heal.
 Counseling, treatments like biofeedback, Emotional Freedom Technique, EMDR and hypnosis can be very helpful, and constitutional homeopathy can be miraculous.

 STRUCTURAL WORK from a good bodyworker can help relieve pain, improve the flow of energy in the body and help to resolve past emotional traumas.